Hadrian: Military activities

-Hadrian retained control over Osroene through the client king Parthamaspates, who had once served as Trajan's client king of Parthia; and around 121, Hadrian negotiated a peace treaty with the now-independent Parthia.
+Hadrian retained control over Osroene through the client king Parthamaspates, who had once served as Trajan's client king of Parthia; and around 123, Hadrian negotiated a peace treaty with the now-independent Parthia (according to the Historia Augusta, disputed).
 Late in his reign (135), the Alani attacked Roman Cappadocia with the covert support of Pharasmanes, the king of Caucasian Iberia.
 The attack was repulsed by Hadrian's governor, the historian Arrian, who subsequently installed a Roman "adviser" in Iberia.
 Arrian kept Hadrian well-informed on matters related to the Black Sea and the Caucasus.
 Between 131 and 132, he sent Hadrian a lengthy letter (Periplus of the Euxine) on a maritime trip around the Black Sea that was intended to offer relevant information in case a Roman intervention was needed.

 Hadrian also developed permanent fortifications and military posts along the empire's borders (limites, sl. limes) to support his policy of stability, peace and preparedness.
-That helped keep the military usefully occupied in times of peace; his wall across Britania was built by ordinary troops.
+That helped keep the military usefully occupied in times of peace; his wall across Britannia was built by ordinary troops.
 A series of mostly wooden fortifications, forts, outposts and watchtowers strengthened the Danube and Rhine borders.
 Troops practised intensive, regular drill routines.
 Although his coins showed military images almost as often as peaceful ones, Hadrian's policy was peace through strength, even threat, with an emphasis on disciplina (discipline), which was the subject of two monetary series.
 Cassius Dio praised Hadrian's emphasis on "spit and polish" as cause for the generally peaceful character of his reign.
 Fronto, by contrast, claimed that Hadrian preferred war games to actual war and enjoyed "giving eloquent speeches to the armies" – like the inscribed series of addresses he made while on an inspection tour, during 128, at the new headquarters of Legio III Augusta in Lambaesis.